sham-jadhav03/Review/README.md

 Corporate analogy:
 Think of it as a data-driven decision-making system for your org — like your CIO with a fact sheet and a rulebook.

 Now, we start the basic approach of understanding the Prompt engineering -> HoW AI Understand the Prompt -> How it generates the Token
+API -> Understanding of how the GEN AI API works via the token generation across every endpoints